pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 ### Managing properties

 Most resources are not interchangeable.
-They usually have one or multiple properties that vary from one to the next and which are relevant for booking.
+They usually have one or multiple properties which vary from one to the next and which are relevant for booking.
-You can use the properties feature to keep track of these properties within pretix.
+You can use pretix to keep track of these properties while scheduling dates.

 In order to edit properties on a resource type, navigate to :navpath:Your organizer → :fa3-briefcase: Resources → Types:.
 Click the :btn-icon:fa3-edit:: edit button next to the resource type in the list.